fluencelabs/fRPC-Substrate/README.md

 * [Rust](https://www.rust-lang.org/tools/install) (optional; Fluence CLI will install if not already in your environment)
 * For VSCode, there is a helpful [Aqua language support](https://marketplace.visualstudio.com/items?itemName=FluenceLabs.aqua) package available

 **Note** that Fluence CLI installs missing dependencies as neededs ("lazy install").
-If you want all your dependencies installed at once, use the `fluence dependencies i` command.
+If you want all your dependencies installed at once, use the `fluence dependency i` command.

 ### On-chain Dependencies